diffblue/gitlab/doc/development/product_qualified_lead_guide/index.md

 - Check the `leads` table in CustomersDot.
 - Set up staging credentials for Platypus, and track the leads on the [Platypus Dashboard](https://staging.ci.nexus.gitlabenvironment.cloud/admin/queues/queue/new-lead-queue).
 - Ask for access to the Marketo Sandbox and validate the leads there.

-## Trials

-Trials follow the same flow as the PQL leads.